xaxxon/v8toolkit/README.md

 Support for specifying default arguments for native calls is now supported and they are automatically generated from your C++ source when using the ClassParser plugin.

+## New Feature: Memory handoff to std::unique_ptr

+In JavaScript, if you create a JavaScript object wrapping a C++ object and pass it to a function taking a `std::unique_ptr`:

+    JavaScript: native_function_taking_std_unique_ptr_MyType(new MyType());

+the memory ownership of the C++ `MyType` will be handed off to the unique_ptr.
+The JavaScript object will still have access to the embedded C++ object, but when the JavaScript object is garbage collected, it will not free the memory.
+Also, the object may be cleaned up by the `unique_ptr` while the JavaScript object is still reachable, so care must be observed.

+This is not related to calling a function which takes an rvalue reference.
+In that case, while the underlying C++ object may be moved out of, the fundamental C++ object (albeit potentially only a skeleton object after having been the source object of a move constructor call) still has its lifetime tied to the JavaScript object's.

+This memory handoff behavior is available to any other user-defined C++ types by calling `V8ClassWrapper::release_internal_field_memory` in the corresponding `CastToNative` specialization for the type.

 ## New Feature: Debugging embedded JavaScript from Chrome's javascript debugger.